 Acelepryn® insecticide is a powerful, flexible option for managing St. Augustinegrass insects without threatening pollinators or non-target organisms.
 Depending on your needs and pest pressures, Acelepryn can fit into a St. Augustinegrass agronomic program in different ways:

 - Sod webworms: Acelepryn provides rapid control of turf caterpillars like sod webworms, as well as long-term preventative control to help minimize callbacks and labor inputs.
-One application of Acelepryn at 4 fl. oz./A delivers 60 days of sod webworm control — longer than any other insecticide currently available for turf.
+One application of Acelepryn at 4 fl. oz./A (available in a convenient 4-oz. bottle) delivers 60 days of sod webworm control — longer than any other insecticide currently available for turf.
 Higher rates of 8-12 fl. oz./A targeting white grubs or billbugs can provide up to 90 days of control.
 View the Tropical Sod Webworm Preventative Assurance Program for more information.

 - White grubs: Acelepryn provides industry-leading white grub control with flexible application timing, which is made possible by its excellent soil residual.
 As a stand-alone grub treatment, one application of Acelepryn at 8 fl. oz./A provides season-long control of white grubs.
 Apply Acelepryn early in the season to control both early- and late-hatching grub species.
 Granular and on-fertilizer formulations of Acelepryn are also available and are highly effective on soil-dwelling insects like white grubs.

 - Southern chinch bugs: Acelepryn offers an alternative class of chemistry to suppress chinch bug populations, slowing reproduction and minimizing population spikes.
 While not a stand-alone solution for chinch bugs, applications targeting sod webworms and/or white grubs have been shown to suppress populations and improve control provided by other products like Meridian® brand insecticides.